-Through on-site General Awareness Training we achieve an increased awareness and understanding of suicide and mental ill health leading to reduced stigma.
-And through site activities such as toolbox talks, presence on site and Fly the Flag day a unity of purpose around improving mental health and preventing suicide improves workforce perception of their industry and workplace.
+Through on-site General Awareness Training we achieve an increased awareness and understanding of suicide and mental health in construction leading to reduced stigma.
+And through site activities such as toolbox talks, presence on site and Fly the Flag day a unity of purpose around improving mental health in construction and preventing suicide improves workforce perception of their industry and workplace.

 Increased support capability